Paojangam/Paojangam/README.md

 # 👋 Hi, I'm Paojangam Kipgen

 "I dance between words and code — finding rhythm in algorithms and meaning in poetry.
-I craft software that’s both purposeful and expressive, while exploring new horizons in AI and full-stack development.
+I craft software that’s both purposeful and expressive, while exploring new horizons in AI and full-stack development."

+---

 ## 🔧 Tech Stack & Skills